Gold Coast Transport - Theme Park Shuttle Bus Transfers

 I hope that brief introduction to the journey planner makes it easier for you to use and get useful information out of.
 As for fares, those are far too complicated to go through here, check them out on the website.

 Most locals use GoCards, which are pre-paid cards that you simply tap on and off at the entrance and exits on buses, trains, trams and ferries.
-If you are going to be using public transport system quite a bit, then that can be a good option as you save at least 30% than a single paper ticket, get extra discounts when you travel off peak times and once you make 9 journeys* within a 7 day period from Monday to Sunday you travel free regardless of the zones travelled excluding AirTrain.
+If you are going to be using public transport system quite a bit, then that can be a good option as you save at least 30% than a single paper ticket, get extra discounts when you travel off peak times and once you make a certain number of journeys* within a 7 day period from Monday to Sunday your travel is further reduced regardless of the zones travelled excluding AirTrain.
 Make sure you check all the terms and conditions which you will find through the links on the journey planner.

 You can buy GoCards online and have them sent you before your holiday, or buy them when you arrive.
 Any unused money on the card can be refunded after your trip (check all the terms and conditions).

-You need a card or ticket for every member of your family or group travelling (except Children under 5 years, who travel free) .
-They call children's fares Concession Fares - however age 15 years and over it becomes a little more complicated as you need to prove you are a student.
-It is not clear how that works with visitors from interstate or overseas.
-In NSW when travelling with my daughter when she was 15 & over I had to pay full adult fares as they wouldn't accept the Queensland Student ID card.
-In budgetting I suggest 15 & overs as adults.
+You need a card or ticket for every member of your family or group travelling (except Children under 5 years, who travel free).
+They call children's fares Concession Fares - however age 15 years and over it becomes a little more complicated as you need to prove you are a Queensland student.
+For visitors from overseas or interstate, 15 years and over is considered to be an adult.

 If you are travelling from or to Brisbane Airport - there are additional fares for the Airtrain that can be paid with the GoCard, but these journeys are on a privately owned railway and are always charged.
 Children between ages 5 and 15 years travel for free on AirTrain, when travelling with a paying adult to any Brisbane city station.